aeternity/tutorials/deploy-with-init-params.md

   entrypoint savedNumber() : int = state.savedNumber
 ```

 As you can see the contract now has a state variable `savedNumber` of type int.
 We pass a variable called`num`of type int  to the init function so it can can be used to update the `savedNumber` state variable.
-We've also added a read function for this value.
+We've also added a function called `savedNumber` to return the value of the state variable `savedNumber`.

 Run aeproject compile in that same directory to verify that your contract compiles successfully